Adaptive Leadership: Leading When the Ground Keeps Shifting

 Ronald Heifetz

-At its core, adaptive leadership is not a management style.
-It’s a mindset.
-One that centers around purpose, emotional intelligence, and a willingness to evolve.
+Adaptive leadership is deeply human.
+At its core, it’s not a management style; it’s a mindset.
+This mindset centres around purpose, emotional intelligence, and a willingness to evolve.
 Especially for women leaders navigating systems that weren’t built with us in mind, it gives language to what we’ve intuitively known all along: real leadership isn’t about control.
 It’s about connection, clarity, and courage.

 That’s adaptive leadership.
 And we need more of it.

-Further Reading:
+Further Reading

 Heifetz, R., Grashow, A., & Linsky, M. (2009).
 The Practice of Adaptive Leadership: Tools and Tactics for Changing Your Organization and the World